Courtney Michelle Draws Ire Of Black Twitter After Seemingly Putting Ari Fletcher & Jayda Wayda On Blast - NewsBreak

 3.

 Love Jayda down but not everybody wants and can be the bottle popping, IG influencer rich girl aesthetic.
-That’s truly okay.— end toxic baby mamaism (@202natt) November 14, 2021
+That’s truly okay.— nat (@202natt) November 14, 2021

 4.